 Targeted support for SEN and Disadvantaged pupils

-Disadvantaged: The Schools Careers Lead and Timely Advice work closely using data to identify pupils who are in need of targeted support or who are at risk of not participating in further studies after year 11, becoming NEET (not in education, employment or training).
+Disadvantaged: The school's careers lead uses data to identify pupils who are in need of targeted support or who are at risk of not participating in further studies after year 11, becoming NEET (not in education, employment or training).
 Targeted pupils receive additional in-school support on career options, pathways (Apprenticeships, College etc.) and application help.
 Pupils in alternative provision receive targeted support from the careers lead and additional support with interviews etc., from the Alternative Provision co-ordinator.

-The Assistant Principals and Raising Standards leads for progress and outcomes, along with Timely Advice work closely to ensure Disadvantaged pupils receive carefully targeted advice and access to other career related programmes such as university visits, apprenticeship information and college visits.
+The Assistant Principals and Raising Standards leads for progress and outcomes, along with our careers advisor Julie Thompson, work closely to ensure Disadvantaged pupils receive carefully targeted advice and access to other career related programmes such as university visits, apprenticeship information and college visits.
 A range of aspirational visits and employer encounters are arranged throughout the year where Disadvantaged students are targeted to attend, many of which have been funded by NCOP.

 SEND: All school staff work from the basis that the majority of SEND pupils are capable of sustainable paid employment, with the right preparation and support.
 By working closely with the careers lead, SENDCO, SEND pupils are supported to develop the skills and experience, and achieve the qualifications they need, to succeed in their careers.
 The school seeks to understand the interests, strengths and motivations of pupils and use this to support pupils onto a pathway that supports their development and progression.
 A carefully selected Modified Curriculum has been put in place for some of our SEND students alongside The Princes Trust Programme to ensure our SEND students are building the necessary skills needed for when they leave the Academy, such as CV building, personal statements and mock interviews.